is part of the Global Exhibitions Division of Informa PLC

 Entrepreneurs are experienced at looking for innovation and accessing lower priced capital.
 While they do not dismiss risk, they often have the ability to see value and reward where many others do not.
 How do they source debt and equity capital?
 What are some examples of how they would consider structuring their deals?
 Why are secondary markets attractive?
 Do they offer the high value opportunities that will provide quality returns?
 How do they continue to compete and grow their business in this market?
 What have been the most significant challenges that they have had to endure?
 What do they foresee in these markets now and in the future?

-Lorne Burns, Audit Partner, National Industry Leader, Real Estate, KPMG
+Lorne Burns, National Industry Leader, Building Construction and Real Estate, KPMG LLP

 Jonathan Friesen, Chief Executive Officer, Mission Group Enterprises Ltd.